bigstepinc/metal-cloud-sdk-javascript/README.md

 npm run build
 ```

-The generated bundles wil be placed in `builds/browser/` .
+The generated bundle wil be placed in `dist/` .

 ## Usage